compsult/MenuOptions/docs/source/Serialize.rst

     $('input#selecttest').menuoptions('re_serialize',$('form').serialize());

-`Rules`
+`Note:`

-    1 - The selector must be an element that has been initialized with MenuOptions.
+    The selector must be an element that has been initialized with MenuOptions.
         So in the example above, $('input#selecttest') had to have been used initialized with a MenuOptions call (initialization example below).

-    2 - The data passed in with the `Data </examples/SelectParams.html>`_ parameter must be an object or an array of objects

 .. code-block:: javascript